freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 The Admin Interface
 =====================

-The Admin Interface is an extended version of the Admin Interface, that allows you to manage users and configure the appearance and behaviour of your instance's web interfaces.
+The :ref:`Admin Interface<glossary_admin_interface>` allows you to manage users and configure the appearance and behaviour of your instance's web interfaces.

 Logging in
 ^^^^^^^^^^

-To log in to the Admin Interface, start the Admin Workstation with persistence enabled.
-Open the *SecureDrop Menu* and select the **Launch Journalist Interface** option.
+To log in to the Admin Interface, start the :ref:`Admin Workstation<glossary_admin_workstation>`.
+Open the *SecureDrop Menu* and select the
+**Launch Journalist Interface** option.
 Tor Browser will start and load the login page for the Admin Interface.
-Use your username, passphrase, and *Two-Factor Authentication* token to log in.
+Use your username, passphrase, and two-factor authentication token to log in.

 By default, you will be logged in to the Admin Interface's source list page.